ahmadsheikhi89/Docker-compose-ChatGPT-master-prompt/README.md

      - restricting access to Prometheus and Grafana (firewall, reverse proxy, VPN);
      - disabling anonymous access to Grafana and restricting dashboard editing;
      - using strong credentials and not exposing ports unnecessarily.
-   - Optional (but recommended) high-level note on integrating with SSO (e.g., Keycloak/LDAP).
+   - Optional high-level note on integrating with SSO (e.g., Keycloak/LDAP).

 9) Runbooks & Operational Procedures
    - A concise operational runbook that describes: